UPDATE: Parts of Catalina Foothills being evacuated because of back burn

 If you are in the evacuation area, EVACUATE NOW.
 Do not delay.

 Move south away from the Catalina Mountains.
-The Pima County Sheriff’s Department will be going door-to-door to make contact with those affected residents who may not have received the message.
+Pima County Sheriff’s deputies will go door-to-door to make contact with those affected residents who may not have received the message.

+A cooling shelter is available at Canyon del Oro High School, 25 W. Calle Concordia, in Oro Valley.

+As part of the Evacuation Process, the area of southeast/east Oro Valley including all areas east of Oracle Rd. from north of Magee to Catalina State Park is now in the “SET" stage and needs to be prepared to evacuate if necessary.
+You can sign up for Oro Valley’s Code RED Emergency Alert System at https://public.coderedweb.com/CNE/en-US/BF3109484564…

-The Pima County Sheriff’s Department, in close coordination with the Incident Management Team, will assess the need for potential evacuations utilizing the Ready, Set, Go! framework.
-This means people in the designated area should maintain awareness of significant danger.
+The sheriff’s department, in close coordination with the Incident Management Team, will assess the need for potential evacuations utilizing the Ready, Set, Go! framework.
+The stages of alert are: Get READY by preparing now, be SET by maintaining awareness of significant danger and to GO, evacuate immediately when the danger is current and life-threatening.

 Pima County residents are urged to sign up to receive emergency alerts at https://emergencyalerts.pima.gov/.